-Revenue at its education division (MHP) dropped 11 percent to $836 million in the third quarter, the New York-based company said today in a statement distributed by PR Newswire.
-Net income (MHP) fell to $314 million, or $1.10 a share, from $365.6 million, or $1.21, a year earlier.
-Earnings excluding some items were $1.33 a share, beating the $1.31 average of analysts’ estimates (MHP) compiled by Bloomberg.
+Revenue at its education division (MHP:US) dropped 11 percent to $836 million in the third quarter, the New York-based company said today in a statement distributed by PR Newswire.
+Net income (MHP:US) fell to $314 million, or $1.10 a share, from $365.6 million, or $1.21, a year earlier.
+Earnings excluding some items were $1.33 a share, beating the $1.31 average of analysts’ estimates (MHP:US) compiled by Bloomberg.

 McGraw-Hill’s Standard & Poor’s unit, the largest ratings company, reported $502 million in revenue, the highest total in 19 quarters, the firm said in the release.
 Companies from around the world tapped debt markets at the fastest pace ever in a third quarter with worldwide corporate issuance of $992.2 billion, according to data compiled by Bloomberg.